What is a (deliberately) developmental space?

 Outlines

 These are spaces designed for deep intentional personal and collective development.
 There is a focus on multidimensional inner growth including holding complexity, expanding worldviews and perspective taking.
-Long-term engagement and rigorous practice design.
+There is long-term engagement for sustained development and rigorous practice design.

 These spaces relate to, build on and are an evolution of existing environments ranging from executive MBAs to retreat centers to 12-step programmes to intentional communities (ecovillages).